BHoM/documentation/docs/Development/Testing/index.md

 This will add the Toolkit's oM project to the Test solution.

-Repeat for all of the Toolkit's projects, e.g. the Engine and Adapter ones, if they exist.
-In out example for the Robot_Toolkit, you will end up with this:
+Repeat for all the Toolkit's projects, e.g. the Engine and Adapter ones, if they exist.
+In the example for the Robot_Toolkit, you will end up with this:

 ![image](https://github.com/BHoM/documentation/assets/6352844/9c35d93d-9632-4b05-851e-30270f10232f)